Comoros ex-president Sambi jailed for life for 'high treason'

 The former president was accused of embezzling millions of dollars under the scheme.

-The prosecution said the cost was more than $1.8 billion -- more than the impoverished nation's GDP.
+The prosecution said the loss to the public purse amounted to more than $1.8 billion -- more than the impoverished nation's GDP.

-"They gave thugs the right to sell Comorian nationality as if they were selling peanuts," said Eric Emmanuel Sossa, a lawyer for civilian plaintiffs.
+"They gave thugs the right to sell Comoran nationality as if they were selling peanuts," said Eric Emmanuel Sossa, a lawyer for civilian plaintiffs.

 But Sambi's French lawyer Jean-Gilles Halimi said "no evidence" of missing money or bank accounts had been put forward to suggest a crime.

-Sambi refused to attend the trial after a brief appearance at the first hearing, as his lawyers said there were no guarantees he would be judged fairly.

-He was originally prosecuted for corruption, but the charges were reclassified as high treason, a crime that "does not exist in Comorian law," Halimi said.
+Sambi was originally prosecuted for corruption, but the charges were reclassified as high treason, a crime that "does not exist in Comoran law," Halimi said.

 © 2022 AFP